Streptocarpella saxorum ‘Concord Blue’

 False African Violet Care

 Provide bright, indirect light or filtered sun for best flowering and compact growth.
-Too little light may reduce blooming, while harsh direct sun can cause leaf stress.
+Avoid prolonged harsh afternoon sun.

 Use a well-draining potting mix and keep soil evenly moist but never saturated.
 Allow the top layer of soil to dry slightly between waterings.